Recent Department Achievements

 Read more from Matthew about his K-State education.
 Photo courtesy of Arts and Sciences.

-- Mike Kanost was awarded the Commerce Bank and W.T.
-Kemper Foundation Distinguished Graduate Faculty Award for excellence in research, scholarship and mentoring of graduate students.
-K-State Today
+Michael Kanost Recognized with Commerce Bank and W.T.
+Kemper Foundation Distinguished Graduate Faculty Award

 - Michal Zolkiewski received a 4-year $1.9 million award from the National Institutes of Health to develop new antibiotics entitled "Discovery of Hsp100-selective inhibitors for targeting multiple microbial pathogens.”
 K-State News

 - Gregory Finnigan was featured in K-State University's Seek Magazine with "CRISPR Connections: how scientists use genetic technology to improve our world"

 - Brian Geisbrecht was featured in Johnson Cancer Center's Conquest Magazine with "Counter-attacking cancer - Biochemist investigates tumor growth trigger linked to immune system"